How to Write a Novel

 2. Writing a Novel: Point of View

 Point of view is the lens through which the story is told.
-It’s also the choice of person: first, second, or third.
+It is also the choice of person: first, second, or third.
 In The Great Gatsby, Nick Carraway is the POV character; in The Catcher in the Rye, it’s Holden Caulfield.
 All novels are “filtered” through these points of view, or perspectives.
 We’re in these characters’ heads, not in others’.

 Generally speaking, the protagonist is the lens through which we view the story’s action.
 In other words, the protagonist defines the narrator.